DucManhPhan/DucManhPhan.github.io/_posts/2020-03-26-Understanding-basic-concepts-in-Java-multithreading.md

 ```*``` --> Because T1 is in the **if** block, it will not check if the instance field has been initialized one more time.
 So, it will create another instance of singleton, and copy it in the **private static field instance**, thus erasing the instance that has beeen created by the thread T2.

-Solution
+Solution:
 - In order to prevent the race condition, we need to use synchronization.

 <br>

-## Characteristic of thread
+## Characteristic of a thread

+Belows are some characteristics of a thread.
 - Need its own stack
 - Have some memory overhead
 - Creating and destroying takes time